 Walking in the dark

-It’s quite often to come across wild mushrooms on an autumn walk and while the majority of them are non-toxic the remainder are life threatening if eaten.
+It’s quite often to come across wild mushrooms on an autumn walk and while the majority of them are non-toxic the remainder is life-threatening if eaten.
 As it’s so difficult to distinguish between the species, it’s advisable to keep your dog away from all mushrooms.

 Conkers and Acorns